Jacob-Hinton/ShootemDoods/ShootemDoods_STD.md

 **Subsystem:** Start Menu
 **Created by:**
 **Executed by:**
-**Short Description:** Tests that pressing anything other than A,D, or the spacebar on the keyboard or up and down on the directional pad or left analog stick or the 'A' button on the XInput device does nothing.
+**Short Description:** Tests that pressing anything other than 'A', 'D', or the spacebar on the keyboard or up and down on the directional pad or left analog stick or the 'A' button on the XInput device does nothing.
 ___

 **Pre-conditions**